eusoubrasileiro/stocks/Progress.md

 More random thoughts / Ideas

 Future behavior are easier to predict on resistance levels?
 Once you label and training using past data?
 Use Fibonacci retracement on volume.
-Most day trade or strategies used by traders are based on resistance levels on different time frames (my experience reading thousand blogs)!
+Most day trade or strategies used by traders are based on resistance levels on different time frames (my experience trading/reading thousand blogs)!

+Strong tool is hedge trading!
+Rico has.
+Comment from USA trader: many positions open at the same  time buys and sells.
+He uses 72 hours limit expire time limit.
+And only use take profit setup.
+According to him almost never loses money.